psalm of myself

 it rises to face me, a mirrored blade

-that shows me my self.
+that shows me my self, so long avoided.

 And though I don’t like the person I’ve been,